 Riverlink is a community based not-for-profit organisation that works closely with people who have a disability (Participants), Carers and their families.

-Our person-centred services and activities are developed as we listen to Participants and Carers and plan a varied range of services that respond to their individual needs.
+Our person-centred services and activities are developed as we listen to Participants and Carers, allowing us to plan a varied range of services that respond to their individual needs.
 Our activities offer a safe and supportive environment for people with disability to have fun and socialise, giving the family members an opportunity for time out from their caring role.
 We also help to connect Participants and their families with other available and relevant services and support.

 These families all lived in the suburbs bordered by the Lane Cove River and the Parramatta rivers.
 The rivers linked the community and so the group called their new service Riverlink.

 Interest and membership in this newly formed service venture grew.
-To formalise this, Riverlink Interchange (Riverlink) became an incorporated association in 1988.
-Now the river link is metaphorical, and Riverlink services a much larger area which reaches from its origins on the Lower North Shore to the Cumberland Prospect area in the west of Sydney.
+To formalise this, Riverlink became an incorporated association in 1988.
+Now the river link is metaphorical, and Riverlink services a much larger area which reaches from its origins on the Lower North Shore to the Cumberland Prospect area in the west of Sydney and the Hills District.
 With this growth in the reach of the service, Riverlink’s membership has also grown.

 Riverlink has a board of management who volunteer their time and expertise.
 They have responsibility for the governance oversight of the organisation as the Management Committee.
 The committee is made up of carers, business people and community services professionals.
 A key role of the Management Committee is to guide Riverlink’s strategic direction.